dark/skyscraper-puzzle/README.md

 Where:
   MODE is the puzzle creation mode (only 'shuffle' is supported now) SIZE is the board size (default: 5)
-  SEED is the seed to use for random creation (default: a random seed is used) OUTPUT_FILE is the file where the puzzle should be printed (default: stdout) SOLUTION_FILE is the file where the solution should be printed (default: not printed)
+  SEED is the seed to use for puzzle creation (default: a random seed is used) OUTPUT_FILE is the file where the puzzle should be printed (default: stdout) SOLUTION_FILE is the file where the solution should be printed (default: not printed)
 ```